yuneun92/LangChain-OpenTutorial/.github/PULL_REQUEST_TEMPLATE.md

   - Examples: "[E-3] 04-MODEL / 06-HuggingFace Endpoints", "[N-3] 04-MODEL / 06-HuggingFace Endpoints"

 - [ ] **(Optional) PR message**: a description of the changes
-- [ ] **(Optional) Related Issue**: If this PR has a related issue, mention the issue number. (e.g. Fixes #123)
+- [ ] **(Optional) Related Issue**: If this PR has a related issue, mention the issue number. (e.g. Fixes #123)

-Additional guidelines:
-- ❌ Make sure no unnecessary files are committed.
-If unnecessary files (e.g., .bin, .gitignore, poetry.lock, pyproject.toml) are included, the PR must be closed immediately, and the author should reopen it after removal.
+- ❌ Do not include unnecessary files (e.g., .bin, .gitignore, poetry.lock, pyproject.toml) or other people's code.
+If included, close the PR and create a new PR.
-- ❌ If the wrong file is uploaded or files are deleted (belongs to someone else), Close the PR immediately and create a new PR.
-- 💯 PR Submission & Push Deadline: Every Wednesday 23:59 (The first version must be submitted by Wednesday 23:59.)
-  *If you have personal circumstances, inform the PM in advance.
-Failure to notify the PM before a delay (by Monday 23:59) may result in a penalty.

 ### Reviewe Template (Intial PR)
 - ⚠️ Author: Before submitting a PR, ensure you have checked all the above points.